mbadry1/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 ### Deep learning frameworks

-- Its not practical to implement everything from scratch.
-Out last implementations was to know how NN works.
+- It's not practical to implement everything from scratch.
+Our numpy implementations were to know how NN works.
 - There are many good deep learning frameworks.
 - Deep learning is now in the phase of doing something with the frameworks and not from scratch to keep on going.
 - Here are some of the leading deep learning frameworks: